ArachnIDE-team/ArachnIDE/Automation/README.md

 node ChrysalIDEAutomation.js
 ```

-This will navigate to http://localhost:8080/, ChrysalIDE'scale default port when run locally.
+This will navigate to http://localhost:8080/, ArachnIDE's default port when run locally.

 **Custom URL:**
 ```bash
 node ChrysalIDEAutomation.js <custom-url>
 ```
-Replace `<custom-url>` with your ChrysalIDE URL.
+Replace `<custom-url>` with your ArachnIDE URL.